Disney's Wilderness Lodge

 Disney's Wilderness Lodge is a resort hotel located at the Walt Disney World Resort in Lake Buena Vista, Florida.
-Opened on May 28, 1994, the resort is owned and operated by Disney Parks, Experiences and Products.
+Opened on May 28, 1994, the resort is owned and operated by Disney Parks, Experiences, and Products.
 Disney's Wilderness Lodge is located in the Magic Kingdom Resort Area on Bay Lake.
 The resort is located near Disney's Fort Wilderness Resort & Campground.
-A similarly-themed resort, Disney's Grand Californian Hotel & Spa, is located at the Disneyland Resort in California.
+A similarly themed resort, Disney's Grand Californian Hotel & Spa, is located at the Disneyland Resort in California.

+There are two Disney Vacation Club properties located at Disney's Wilderness Lodge.
+The Boulder Ridge Villas at Disney's Wilderness Lodge opened on November 15, 2000.
+The Copper Creek Villas & Cabins at Disney's Wilderness Lodge opened on July 17, 2017.

 Resort

 Disney's Wilderness Lodge hotel was designed by Peter Dominick.
 It is modeled after the atmosphere of the national parks of the western United States and features both natural and Native American elements.
 The main building was modeled after the Old Faithful Inn in Yellowstone National Park.
 An artificial geyser and hot springs are located on the resort grounds.

-The Resort has eight floors of Lodgepole pine imported from Oregon, as well as 55-foot, authentic totem poles, and an 82-foot fireplace representing the colorful rocks of the Grand Canyon.
+The resort has eight floors of lodgepole pine imported from Oregon, as well as 55-foot authentic totem poles and an 82-foot fireplace representing the colorful rocks of the Grand Canyon.
 This display represents Northwestern Native American artifacts, myths, legends, and stories.
 The Lodge is a 4-star deluxe Walt Disney World resort.
-Lodge guests have access to restaurants, a spa and fitness center, theme pools, jacuzzi hot tubs, a kids' zone and babysitting center, and fun and educational activities for adults and children.
+Lodge guests have access to restaurants, a spa and fitness center, themed pools, hot tubs, a kids' zone and babysitting center, and fun and educational activities for adults and children.

 Boat transportation is available to the Magic Kingdom, Disney's Contemporary Resort, and Disney's Fort Wilderness Resort & Campground.

-In November 2007, the resort received designation as part of the Florida Green Lodging Program.
+In November 2007, the resort received a designation as part of the Florida Green Lodging Program.